Responses to infractions vary, but we expect students to understand that they are accountable for their actions.

 - Tardiness to a class: 1 or more

 The failure to meet other obligations (e.g. handing in a required form, returning equipment, reporting for a work assignment, etc.) may also result in the assignment of APs.
 Additional Accountability Points may be assigned at the discretion of employees, who are encouraged to address students directly about expectations for behavior.

 Repeated or excessive accumulation of APs may be treated as a violation of a major school rule and escalated to the Disciplinary Committee for response.

 APs are totaled daily.
 At the end of each term AP totals are reset to zero; sanctions, however, carry over to the succeeding term when appropriate.

-A student who reaches Level I sanctions is required to attend study hall on Friday from 7:30-10:30 pm for two consecutive weekends.
+Students who reach Level I sanctions are required to attend study hall on Friday from 7:30-10:30 pm for two consecutive weekends.
 Parents/Guardians receive a copy of the Level I sanction memorandum.

-A student who reaches Level II sanctions receives an additional two weekends of Friday study hall (to commence after the Level I sanction is over).
+Students who reach Level II sanctions receive an additional two weekends of Friday study hall (to commence after the Level I sanction is over).
 Parents/Guardians receive a copy of the Level II sanction memorandum.
+In-season varsity athletes who reach Level II sanctions are required to meet with the Director of Athletics and their coaches to review their status.